-This recipe (although after you make it a few times you won’t need a recipe) takes less than an hour and will give you many mornings of stress free meals to feed the adults, the kids and it happens to be my 14month old’s favorite.
+This recipe (although after you make it a few times you won’t need a recipe) takes less than an hour, and will give you many mornings of stress-free meals to feed the adults, the kids and it happens to be my 14-month-old’s favorite.
 The recipe follows, but this is the basic idea:

-Homemade Instant Oatmeal…not from a packet
+Homemade Instant Oatmeal…NOT from a Packet

-- 8 c oats exact amount doesn't matter
+- 8 c oats (exact amount doesn't matter)

-- 1 c nuts any, almonds, walnuts, etc.
+- 1 c nuts any, almonds, walnuts, pecans etc.

 - 1 t cinnamon